AlexFreik/Checkers-in-Delft/WEB.md

 Positive:
    - Sounds effect and force moves can be turned on / off.
-    Why? --- because it is nice to be able to turn them offi
+    Why? --- because it is nice to be able to turn them off.
    - Below the board usefull information about rules and history of the game.
    Why? --- because it can be usefull to have them for reference.
    - Beautiful animations when you click on the piece, highlitnings of the avaliable moves.